Operator theory and function theory in Drury-Arveson space and its quotients: Interpolation theory and function theory on subvarieties

 An alternative proof is provided in \cite[p.
 108]{BTV01} (see also \cite{EP02}) using what is sometimes called ``the lurking isometry" argument.
 The main idea is that (\ref{eq:CompPick}) is used to construct directly a unitary as in (\ref{eq:lurking}) which realizes the interpolating multiplier by formula (\ref{eq:realization}).

-Finally, there is also a proof that passes through the noncommutative setting via a distance formula, found independently by K. Davidson and D. Pitts \cite{DavPittsPick} and by A. Arias and G. Popescu \cite{AriasPopescu00}.
+Finally, there is also a proof that passes through the noncommutative setting via a distance formula, found independently by Davidson and Pitts \cite{DavPittsPick} and by Arias and Popescu \cite{AriasPopescu00}.
 The roots of this proof can also be traced back to \cite{Sarason}.
 Here are a few details of the proof, compressed to the commutative setting.

 Suppose that (\ref{eq:CompPick}) holds, and for simplicity assume that $W_1, \ldots, W_n$ are all in $\mb{C}$.
 It is easy to see that there is {\em some} function $f \in \cM_d$ that satisfies $f(x_i) = W_i$ for $i=1, \ldots, n$.
 The norm of $f$ could be anything, but it can be modified by adding a function vanishing on $\{x_1, \ldots, x_n\}$.
 Let $J$ be the ideal